cesarchefinho/MVVMBindingExtensions/README.md

 # MVVMBindingExtensions

+Bind a property from viewmodel using its annotated data

+   < control be:MVVM.
+PropertyName="blabla" be:MVVM.
+ViewModel=vm / >

 XAML Binding Extension to Bind View Models Properties anotadded with ComponentModel.DataAnnotations Attributes

 Works on UNO, WinUI3 and UWP